 Looking For More Shrimp Recipes?Print

 This Roasted Shrimp Cocktail will be a hit at your next party.
-Baking kicks up the flavors of the shrimp & the homemade dipping sauces are delicious!
+Roasting the shrimp brings our the sweet shrimp flavor and the homemade dipping sauces are top notch!

-- 1 1/2 lbs. of medium count shrimp, peeled and deveined
+- 1 1/2 pounds medium count shrimp, peeled and deveined

 For the Mustard Sauce

 - 1/2 cup ketchup

 - 1/2 – 1 teaspoon hot sauce, depending on your taste

 - Mix the ingredients together for each sauce in separate bowls and chill.